LoaW/bookmark-landing-page/README.md

 ## What is this page about?

-Sunnyside Agency is a project proposed by Frontend Mentor.
+Bookmark landing page is a project proposed by Frontend Mentor.
 It is about integrating as well as possible a design proposed as a challenge.
 The starting sources are images (jpg) and that's it.